nic/fuu/README.md

 # Fuu

 Lib fuu for deno.
-A.K.A. fuu-deno
+A.K.A. fuudeno